-Kelowna’s craft beer scene dates back more than 20 years, and a recent surge of new breweries and its own annual beer festival has given it fresh energy.
+Kelowna’s craft beer scene dates back more than 20 years.
+A recent surge of new breweries and its own annual beer festival has given it fresh energy.

 Kelowna, the largest city in the Okanagan Valley and the third largest in British Columbia, rewards every type of traveller.
 This lakeside city is well known for its many beaches, golf courses and restaurants, and of course wine is a big deal here with more than 40 wineries within a 20-minute drive.